dasch-swiss/ark-resolver-data/README.md

 The following example shows how to change the default behavior of project ARK redirects.

 An ARK of a project looks like this: `http://ark.dasch.swiss/ark:/72163/1/ABCD` for project with short code `ABCD`.
-Per default, it is redirected to `https://meta.dasch.swiss/projects/ABCD`.
+Per default, it is redirected to `https://meta.dasch.swiss/projects/ABCD` (as defined in data/dasch_ark_registry.ini).

-If this behaviour should be changed for a project, either set another host for your project ARK (variable `ProjectHost` in the file data/dasch_ark_registry.ini).
+This behavior can be changed for a project by either setting another host for the project ARK (variable `ProjectHost` in the file data/dasch_ark_registry.ini).
 For example:

 ```